neelbhandari6/neelbhandari6.github.io/_pages/about.md

 <!-- Hello!
 I am a Masters student at Carnegie Mellon University's Language Technologies Institute, where I'll be specialisaing in the areas of Natural Language Processing and Machine Learning. \ -->

-I am currently interning at Adobe as an ML Intern, where I'm developing agentic frameworks for creative content generation and performance marketing within Adobe GenStudio.
+I am spent the past summer interning at Adobe as an ML Intern, where I developed agentic frameworks for creative content generation and performance marketing within Adobe GenStudio.

 Prior to joining CMU, I spent two fantastic years at PayPal as a Machine Learning Scientist.
 There, I developed PayPal's first automated root cause identification tool, which extracts root causes and problem statements from millions of customer chat transcripts.
 I was also part of the team that worked on the first LLM-based PayPal Assistant chatbot.